kielbasiago/ultima/apps/balance-and-ruin/README.md

 - Set the contents of `.env.local` to:

 ```
-INPUT_ROM=ff3.smc # this should be your local 1.0 rom location - Will download rom if specificying url
+FF3_INPUT_ROM=ff3.smc # this should be your local 1.0 rom location - Will download rom if specificying url
+FF6WC_INPUT_ROM=ff6wc.smc # this will need to be some wc generated rom  - used for johnnydmad
 VERCEL_URL=http://localhost:3000
 ```